 At the Breast Health Center, we want to make our patients as comfortable as possible throughout their entire experience, whether it's an annual mammogram or comprehensive diagnostic care.
-The center is located within a quiet, tastefully appointed suite on the first floor of Lakewood Ranch Medical Center, where patients can relax in our tranquil waiting room and take comfort in the professional, compassionate care we provide.
+The center is located within a quiet, tastefully appointed suite where patients can relax in our tranquil waiting room and take comfort in the professional, compassionate care we provide.